slamora/brackets-wiki/How-to-Report-an-Issue.md

   </tr>
 </table>

+<h3>Feature requests</h3>

+For feature requests, please file them in the issue tracker; they'll be converted to user stories on the [public Brackets backlog](https://trello.com/board/brackets/4f90a6d98f77505d7940ce88).

+## Retrieving SHA for current commit

+You can retrieve the SHA hash for the current commit that you are using by running the following command:

+    git rev-parse HEAD

 <h2>What happens to the issues I filed?</h2>
 <p>We're reviewing the new issues regularily the <strong>'<em>last reviewed</em>'</strong> label is being used to indicate the last bug which has been reviewed.
 During the review we make sure the appropiate lables are used for the bug.
 If an issue is related to the work of the current sprint we tag it with the current sprint tag.
 If it feels rather like an enhancement request we will tag it as <strong>'<em>move to backlog</em>'</strong>.
 In addition we identify starter issues <strong>'<em>starter bug</em>'</strong> for individuals who want to start to contribute. </p>
 <p>Before you fix a bug, post to the <a href="http://groups.google.com/group/brackets-dev">brackets-dev Google group</a> or the <a href="http://freenode.net/">#brackets IRC channel on freenode</a> about what you're thinking of working on, so you can get early feedback.
 If you start to contribute code to Brackets please also considder reading some of our <a href="https://github.com/adobe/brackets/wiki/">wiki documents</a> like <a href="https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets">How to Hack on Brackets</a> and <a href="https://github.com/adobe/brackets/wiki/Brackets-Coding-Conventions">Coding Conventions</a>.</p>